ChordPro/chordpro/docs/content/ChordPro-Fonts.md

 not be found.

 Generic family names (*aliases*) can be used instead of existing family names.
-So you can use `"serif"` for a serif font, and leave it to the system to find an appropriate font for it.
-Other frequently used aliases are `"sans"` and `"mono"`.
+ChordPro predefines `serif` as a serif font family, and leave it to the implementation to find an appropriate font for it.
+Other predefined families are `sans` and `mono`.

 ### Why is using font descriptions important?